mrSnow-Tr/De-Duplicate/README.md

 # De-Duplicate

-A cross-platform Python script for removing duplicate images and videos using SHA256 hashing.
+A cross-platform Python script for filtering duplicate images and videos using SHA256 hashing.

 Works on: